USA19/nest-starter/nest-rest-typeorm/README.md

 ## Before you start

-Make a copy of `.env.example` file as `.env` and add environment variables accordingly.
+Make a copy of `.env.example` file as `.env` and add environment variables accordingly and also create the database.

 That's it.